-Not unlike a large amount of people in this country I find the Madoff scandal fascinating, so when I saw HBO was doing a movie with Robert DeNiro I was pretty excited.
-I find the story so intriguing for a few reasons, but the main two are that I know a few people personally affected, and to a much larger extent, it builds into my obsession with wonder just how many people are completely faking and full of shit.
-While watching, Wizard of Lies, with The Wife I started to wonder what the hell was Madoff’s claimed strategy?
-I am completely familiar with the psychological part of pushing people away, until they are begging to get in, but at some point he had to explain what his investment style was, even if it was purely fake.
+Not unlike a large number of people in this country, I find the Bernie Madoff scandal fascinating, so when I saw HBO was doing a movie with Robert DeNiro I was pretty excited.
+I find the story so intriguing for a few reasons, but the main two are that I know a few people personally affected, and to a much larger extent, it builds into my obsession with wondering just how many people are completely faking and full of shit.
+While watching, Wizard of Lies, with The Wife I started to wonder what the hell was Madoff’s claimed strategy.
+I am completely familiar with the psychological part of pushing people away until they are begging to get in, but at some point, he had to explain what his investment style was, even if it was purely fake.

-Madoff claimed that he was using a Split-Strike Conversion options trade.
+Bernie Madoff claimed that he was using a Split-Strike Conversion options trade.
 I know it is easy to throw out the baby with the bath water in this type of situation, but you have to separate the two.
-Remember, this is the strategy that Madoff claimed he was using, but in actuality he was running the world’s largest illegal ponzi scheme.
-Interestingly one of the individuals who tried to warn the world about Madoff, Harry Markopolos, stated he couldn’t actually be using the strategy,
+Remember, this is the strategy that Madoff claimed he was using, but in actuality, he was running the world’s largest illegal Ponzi scheme.
+Interestingly one of the individuals who tried to warn the world about the Bernie Madoff Scandal, Harry Markopolos, stated he couldn’t actually be using the strategy,

-What is a Split Strike?
+What is a Split Strike Conversion?
 What is a Collar?

 A split strike seems to be the same thing as a collar which is,

 …a protective options strategy that is implemented after a long position in a stock has experienced substantial gains.
 An investor can create a collar position by purchasing an out-of-the-money put option while he simultaneously writes an out-of-the-money call option.
 A collar is also known as hedge wrapper.